Dadne/chatbot/README.md

 This repository contains the source code for a **Chat Bot API**.
 The project is designed to provide backend services for a chat bot, leveraging modern technologies and frameworks.

+## Prerequisites

+- **Node.js**: Version 18 or higher is required.
+You can download it from https://nodejs.org/
+- **MongoDB**: A running instance of MongoDB is required.

 ## Installation

 Follow these steps to set up the project locally: